zzlinda/learngit/readme.txt

-Git is a versioncontrol system
+Git is a distrversioncontrol versioncontrol system
 Git is free software